D0Nater/PHD2-Badge/README.md

 #### Options for text module

 **`--text` / `-t`** : This option allows you to specify the text that will be animated.
 The default value is :zov:.
-You can use any string, but here are some examples: "phd2", ":zov:", ":svo:", ":mom:".
+You can use any string, but here are some examples: "i:heart:python", ":phd2:", ":zov:", ":svo:", ":mom:".

 **`--mode` / `-m`**: This option sets the animation mode.
 Default mode — `sliderLeft`.
 Available modes: `switching` , `sliderUp` , `sliderLeft` .